 Statistics for mission

-Each year the national church asks parishes to collect a range of information about the number of people coming to church through the year and at special times, about baptisms, weddings and funerals, and about the worshipping community of the church.
+Each year the national church asks churches to return a range of information about the number of people coming to church through the year and to Easter and Christmas services, also about the numbers of baptisms, weddings and funerals, about the worshipping community of the church. and often there is a particular question about the life of the church.
+This information is used to inform national church statistics.
+It is also converted into dashboards which provide local snapshots of the church community.

 Why Collect Statistics ?